PZI Teacher Archives

 d.
 When the rain beats down on the pear blossoms, a butterfly flies up.

-PZI Zen Online: Solstice and the big wheels turn.
+Solstice and the big wheels turn.
 Juneteenth celebrations & demonstrations are encouraging.
 Navigating and feeling the covid bardos of long confinement.
 Has nothing happened?
 Maybe all sorts of things are happening?
 “We can’t stay here long.”
 What is a border?
 Old injustices are looming.
 Readings from Slave Narratives, poetry of Li Bai, Alberto Rios, Czeslaw Milosz.
-As recorded June 21 2020.
+Sunday Zen session recorded June 21, 2020.